designedmind/2017/multiple-drafts-overview.md

 keywords: themes, styles, colors, css
 last_updated: September 20, 2015

-summary: "Dennett's Multiple Drafts theory of consciousness is mostly a negative account, focusing on what consciousness could not possible be.
-Drawing on recent experimental evidence, Dennett argues that that there is nowhere in the brain where everything comes together.
-While the evidence that Dennett draws on reveals that our everyday intuitions about consciousness cannot be taken at face value, "
+summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possible be.
+Drawing on recent experimental studies, Dennett argues convincingly that there is nowhere in the brain where everything comes together, and that there is therefore no coming together of any kind.
+I revisit Dennett's key arguments, and in each case suggest that the phenomena in question reveal the implementation techniques used to achieve a functional coming together."

 ---